-When it comes to demonstrating the effectiveness of your organization’s cybersecurity posture to your customers, completing an independent assessment offers the ability to provide relevant feedback about your current cyber practices.
+When it comes to demonstrating the effectiveness of your organization’s cybersecurity posture to your customers, undergoing an independent assessment ensures that your current cyber practices are meeting or exceeding NIST standards.
 Having an assessment done not only offers your clients peace of mind in regards to their data but also improves the lines of internal communication within your firm.
 Combining relevant questions with the appropriate recommendations is one of the best ways to add value to your assessment process.

 CRI is Ready to Help